Understanding the temperature response of biological systems: Part II -- Network-level mechanisms and emergent dynamics: Deterministic network models

-Both the embryonic cell cycle oscillator and circadian models have a similar network architecture, combining negative feedback with additional regulatory steps that change the effective feedback strength \cite{Rombouts2023UpsDowns}.
+Finally, even when two oscillators share a similar coarse-grained architecture, where time delays and feedback exist in the network can alter the temperature-response outcomes.
+Both the embryonic cell cycle oscillator (Fig.~\ref{fig:TempScalingOscillator}A-D) and circadian models (Fig.~\ref{fig:TempScalingOscillator}E-H) have a similar network architecture, combining negative feedback with additional regulatory steps that change the effective feedback strength \cite{Rombouts2023UpsDowns}.
 However, the consequences for temperature responses differ.
-In the circadian model, the interconversion between protein states occurs on timescales comparable to the temperature-sensitive synthesis and degradation reactions.
-This allows redistribution between isoforms to buffer temperature-induced changes and thus stabilize the period.
-In the embryonic cell cycle oscillator, by contrast, the dominant slow process is Cyclin accumulation, whereas switching between Cdk1 states is very fast.
-This strong timescale separation means that changes in the relative temperature sensitivities of synthesis and degradation directly shift the nullclines and hence the period, decreasing internal buffering.
-Thus, despite similarities in network structure, differences in relative timescales and in how feedback is routed lead to very different temperature-response phenotypes.
+In the circadian model, the interconversion between protein states occurs on timescales comparable to the temperature-sensitive synthesis and degradation reactions, allowing redistribution between isoforms to buffer temperature-induced changes and stabilize the period \cite{hong2007proposal}.
+In the embryonic cell cycle oscillator, by contrast, the dominant slow process is Cyclin~B accumulation, whereas the switch between Cdk1 states is very fast.
+This strong timescale separation means that changes in the relative temperature sensitivities of synthesis and degradation directly shift the nullclines and hence the period, decreasing the internal buffering.
+Thus, despite similarities in network structure, differences in relative timescales and in how feedback is routed lead to very different temperature responses.